Cottonopolis to Create-opolis

 Some famous inhabitants: Mike Atherton (cricket), Anthony Burgess (novelist), Norman Foster (architect), Friedrich Engels (political philosopher, who in 1845 published The Condition of the Working Class in England, based on personal observations in Manchester), Liam & Noel Gallagher (pop music), Mick Hucknall (pop music), LS Lowry (artist), Bernard Manning (comedian), Emmeline Pankhurst (suffragette)

-Notable city architects / planners: Alfred Waterhouse (Manchester Town Hall), Charles Barry (Manchester Art Gallery), Norman Foster (3 and 4 Hardman Square), Urban Splash, based in Castlefield quarter.
+Notable city architects/planners: Alfred Waterhouse (Manchester Town Hall), Charles Barry (Manchester Art Gallery), Norman Foster (3 and 4 Hardman Square, born in the city), Urban Splash, based in Castlefield quarter.

-Manchester’s geographic features were highly influential in its early development as the world’s first industrial city.
-These features are its climate, its proximity to a seaport at Liverpool, the availability of water power from its rivers and its nearby coal reserves.
+Manchester’s geographic features were highly influential in its early development as the world’s first industrial city – namely its climate, proximity to a seaport at Liverpool, the availability of water power and its nearby coal reserves.

 Cotton made Manchester, and in Asa Briggs’ words, it was the ‘shock city of the industrial revolution’ – witnessing unplanned urbanisation, a focus on money-making, extremes of wealth and squalor, an exploding population, little civic structure (the first borough council was not formed until 1838), but at the same time formative social values.
-It was always perceived as a ‘modern city’ and full of vitality – qualities which it exhibits to this day.
+It was always perceived as a ‘modern city’ and full of vitality – qualities which it exhibits just as strongly today.

 In 1781 Richard Arkwright opened the world’s first steam-driven textile mill on Miller Street in the city.
 Although initially inefficient, the arrival of steam power signified the beginning of the mechanisation that was to transform the burgeoning textile industries in Manchester into the world’s first centre of mass production.